Qualitative Predictions via Le Chatelier's Principle

 What About Catalysts?

-A catalyst increases the rate of both forward and reverse reactions equally.
-This means equilibrium is reached faster, but the position of equilibrium and the value of K are unchanged.
+A catalyst increases the rate of forward and reverse reactions by the exact same proportion.
+It allows the system to reach dynamic equilibrium faster, but leaves the equilibrium composition and \(K\) completely unchanged.